Skip to content

 • Table-Level Granularity: Subscriptions are per-table, not query-based

-• No Filtering: Cannot filter subscription events by column values
+• No Filtering: Cannot filter subscription events by column values (all changes for a table are delivered)

 Future Enhancements